Exploration noise for learning linear-quadratic mean field games: Numerical experiments

 \subsubsection{Solutions without common noise}

-Even though this is not needed for all the examples we handle below, we feel useful to have a preliminary discussion about the shape of the solutions when there is no common noise, keeping in mind that the MFG without common noise is our original model.
+Even though this is not needed for all the examples we handle below, we feel useful to have a preliminary discussion about the shape of the solutions when there is no common noise, keeping in mind that, originally, the true model of interest is the MFG without common noise.
 Recalling \eqref{eq:intro:FBSDE}, we indeed have that, whenever there is no common noise (i.e., $\varepsilon=0$), the equilibria are given as the solutions of the deterministic system

 with $m_{0}=0$, which prompts us to perform the changes of variable:

 We then have that $(m_{t},h_{t})_{0 \le t \le 1}$ solves \eqref{eq:coupled:limit} if and only if

 from which we deduce the following simpler characterization (recalling that $m_{0}=0$)